stevenbenner/stevenbenner.com/src/content/posts/2010-11-26-how-to-set-up-a-team-fortress-2-dedicated-server-on-ubuntu.md

 ##### mp_maxrounds

 The maximum number of *“rounds”* that one team can win before the server changes maps.
 A round is an entire game where the teams win or loose the game.
 For example, in a payload map a round is everything from the gates opening to the cart being pushed to the last point.
-In a CTF map a round is from the gates opening to the the point where the winning team has captured the intelligence three times.
+In a <abbr title="Capture The Flag">CTF</abbr> map a round is from the gates opening to the the point where the winning team has captured the intelligence three times.

 ##### mp_winlimit